capability. Fuel efficiency was also terrible, coming in at around 20 mpg.

 Even if you're willing to overlook that drawback, the Tasmin's tendency to rust and its lack of reliability should make you think twice before investing in upgrading one of these cars.

-Fans of the car love it for its easy handling.
-Just because these cars make good investments, however, doesn’t mean you should buy one with the intent of modifying it.
+, however, doesn't mean you should buy one with the intent of modifying it.
 Hot Cars reminds readers that modifying this classic will likely reduce its value.
-That’s why it lands near the top of the list of classic cars you shouldn’t modify.
+That's why it lands near the top of the list of classic cars you shouldn't modify.

 Where do we start with this lemon?
 While it tops the list of classics not to modify, the Pinto should actually top the list of classics not to buy at all.
 After all, the first thing that comes to most people's mind when they hear "Ford Pinto" is fire.

-As The Center for Auto Safety explains, the Pinto became famous for its tendency to catch fire in rear-end accidents at even minor speeds, due to its faulty fuel tank.
+explains, the Pinto became famous for its tendency to catch fire in rear-end accidents at even minor speeds, due to its faulty fuel tank.

 Ford eventually had to recall the vehicles and lost a number of lawsuits as a result of its negligence in dealing with the fuel tank defect.
 This is definitely a car that is best left in the past.